Guidelines for Appropriate Use of Administrator Access

 Administrator Access to University computing resources should only be used for official University business.
 While the University Computing Policy permits reasonable personal use of computing resources, this is restricted to non-administrative activities.
 Use of Administrator Access should be consistent with an individual’s role or job responsibilities as prescribed by management.
 When an individual’s role or job responsibilities change, Administrator Access should be appropriately updated or removed.
 In situations where it is unclear whether a particular action is appropriate, and within the scope of current job responsibilities, the situation should be discussed with management.

 Users with Administrative Access may be required to perform some security activities such as software or operating system patching and updates, as well as monitoring for unusual activity.
 If a security incident is suspected, no additional actions should be taken before consulting with the Information Security Office by email firstname.lastname@example.org or phone 412.268.2044 per the Procedure Responding to a Compromised Computer document.

 In addition to those activities deemed inappropriate in the University Computing Policy, the following constitute inappropriate use of Administrator Access to University computing resources unless documented and approved by management:

 - Circumventing user access controls or any other formal University security controls

-- Circumventing bandwidth limits or any other formal University computing controls
+- Circumventing any other formal University computing controls

 - Circumventing formal account activation/suspension procedures